ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Keep networking calls in relevant controller projects only
 - Maintaining separation of concerns with MVC
 - Commuticating appropriately between the model, view, and controller

+## Noteworthy design decisions:
+- ClientModel's Update method takes in JObjects instead of strings.
+This leaves the JSON parsing duties up to GameController.
+- Client IDs are stored within the ClientModel.
+- A client is given an option to reconnect to the server or to fully disconnect from a server given networking errors.